-This course is designed for Security System Administrators and Managers responsible for the design, planning and management of security installations in business and government institutions.
-Topics include management of information security, security planning, security protection, best practices, risk management, operations security, legal issues and certification and accreditation.
-The course assumes some familiarity with various topics taught in an Introduction of Information Assurance course.
+This course is designed for Security System Administrators and Managers responsible for designing, planning, and managing security installations in Business and Government Institutions.
+Topics include management of information security, security planning, security protection (technical and procedural), best practices, risk management, operations security, legal issues, and certification and accreditation.